AdithyanThevar/TimeApp/README.md

 aws_region = "<your region>"
 image_url  = "<your image URL>"
 ```
+**Note about the image URL:**

+- By default, the configuration uses `adithyanthevar/timeapp` as the container image
+- If you want to run a different application, modify the `image_url` to point to your own Docker image (e.g., `your-dockerhub-username/your-app-name`)

 ### 3. Initialize Terraform
 Run the following command to initialize the Terraform configuration: